Citing and referencing: Images and captions

 (Nolan 2017)

-Artist’s Surname, Given Name.
+Artist Surname, First Name.
 Year of production.
 Title of Artwork.
 Medium, dimensions.
-Collection or exhibition, Place of collection or exhibition.
+Collection or exhibition, Location.

 Ahtila, Eija-Liisa.
 2002.
 The House.
 Super 16mm colour film transferred to a 3-channel video, 14 minute loop.
 The Art Institute of Chicago, Chicago.